Yes, it's possible to add custom CSS styling to your visual email templates!

 NOTE: Since we're adding CSS instead of HTML, nothing will show up in the HTML block itself when looking at your template preview.

-This is normal, but as a side effect, you may have to hover around the area where your HTML block was added in order to reveal the Edit button:
+This is normal, but as a side effect, you may have to hover around the area where your HTML block was added in order to reveal it:

 Code snippets to get you started